quinnyab/DHT11-Sensor/README.md

 ![Image of schematic](https://github.com/Ralphvandodewaard/iotManual/blob/develop/dashboard.PNG)

 ## Step 6: Uploading the required code for the Servo Motor to the Arduino Board
 Unlike with the DHT11 Sensor, the required library for the Servo Motor comes pre-installed on the Arduino IDE.
 We can therefore start uploading the code for our Servo Motor to the Arduino Board straight away.
+Combining both the code for the DHT11 Sensor and the Servo Motor, the

 ```
 #include "DHT.h"
+#include <Servo.h>

 #define DHTPIN 2
 #define DHTTYPE DHT11

 DHT dht(DHTPIN, DHTTYPE);

+Servo servo;
+int servoPin = 5;
+int angle = 0;

 void setup() {
   Serial.begin(9600);

   dht.begin();
+  servo.attach(servoPin);
 }

 void loop() {